pygae/galgebra/doc/README.md

 # Documentation

-This is the diretory containing files to generate the documentation for galgebra ( except for `books/` which contains books about galgebra or Geometric Algebra in general from different sources).
+This is the directory containing files to generate the documentation for galgebra (except for `books/`, which contains books about `galgebra` or Geometric Algebra in general from different sources).

 For the generated documentation, please visit https://galgebra.readthedocs.io .